-Other option for the user is to access it right from the web.
-In our hotel reservation example, we allow only the query for hotel reservations.
+Another option for the user is to access it right from the web.
+In my hotel reservation example, only the query for hotel reservations is allowed.

-This allowed us to easily create the application with all the functionality we needed.
+This allowed me to easily create the application with all the functionality I needed.
 Note that the MVC pattern was applied in the voice application and the acronym still valid.
 Instead of View we have Voice.
 For the database modeling, MySQL Workbench was used, a great free tool for this task.

 The database ended looking up like this:

 another MySQL Workbench screenshot, showing the VoiceHotel Database Model

 Once the database is created, you just need to generate the SQL script from MySQL Workbench and execute it with MySQL.
 The CLI command to do this is: